ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 use of even-numbered and odd-numbered context IDs exist in order to avoid the need for synchronisation between endpoints.
-However, once a context ID has been allocated, those restrictions do not apply to the use of the context ID: it can be used by any client or proxy, independent of which endpoint initially allocated it.
+However, once a context ID has been allocated, those restrictions do not apply to the use of the context ID: it can be used by any client or UDP proxy, independent of which endpoint initially allocated it.

 Registration is the action by which an endpoint informs its peer of the